mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 ### Observations on playful chat with the alien sessions

-The process of asking the aliens for technical help within a code project sparked a playful process informal chat with aliens.
+The process of asking the aliens for technical help within a code project sparked a playful process of informal chatting with the aliens.
 I noted the ad-hoc encounter in our end of session reflection.

-    Ed: Weean what’s it like up there?
-    Ween: It’s cold and very big but quite tranquil.
     Ed: What is your name?
     Ween: We are are the Weean we have no name, we are all the same.
     Ed: That must be hard at xmas
     Ween: It is.
 It sure is.

-Inspired by the popularity of students engaging with the fictional audience, I asked a student to participate remotely to play the part of the alien.
-Impact at the final session was significant with the young people with X out of Y engaging by writing off-the-cuff messages to the fictional audience, and supportive and celebratory messages coming from the alien.
+Inspired by the popularity of participants engaging with the fictional audience, I asked a student helper to participate remotely to play the part of the alien and give feedback via live text interaction to participants in the final session.
+The process started with supportive and celebratory messages coming from the alien.
+The impact was significant with the young people with 5 out of 7 engaging by writing messages and all mentioning the interactions verbally.

-This addition to the main activity served a wider purpose of building an insider rapport, creating a fun atmosphere, celebrating the completion of games in the absence of a public showcase, and signposting other achievements.
+In addition to the stated feedback activity the live chat served wider purposes of building an insider rapport, creating a fun atmosphere, celebrating the completion of games in the absence of a public showcase, and signposting other achievements.

-In the final session where a large amount of time was devoted to interacting with the alien and thus was a danger of distracting from the primary aims.

-In reality, in this instance for some pairs, this worked to free up the parent to engage with final tweaks and challenges.
-As the child interacted with chat.
-Parents debugged more complex elements of the game with facilitators and between themselves.
-Others engaged with the chat and encouraged their children to get feedback from the aliens about their game in particular.
+For some pairs, while the child interacted in the live chat, parents performed final tweaks to code projects and challenges.
+Two parents in particular worked hard debugging more complex elements of the game with facilitators and peers.
+Other parents engaged with the chat and encouraged their children to get feedback from the aliens about their game in particular.

 ### Use of side missions to encourage varied creative practices

-The process started as child was left to their own devices as a parent was undertaking a social mission.
+The live chat process started unintentionally as one child was left to their own devices as a parent was undertaking a social mission (see below and previous chapter).
 Both the main mission of given in role to make a game to entertain and inform visiting aliens, and extra social and secret mission were delivered with the frame of a drama process.
-As explored in the previous chapter my motivations for introducing these missions for participants in role stemmed from a desire to encourage or to encourage emerging patterns of behaviour which appeared to help affect and identification with the community process of making.
+As explored in the previous chapter, my motivations for introducing these missions for participants in role stemmed from a desire to encourage or to encourage emerging patterns of behaviour which appeared to help affect and identification with the community process of making.

 A table of both social and public missions follows.
 <!-- NOTE - PERHAPS MOVE TO APPENDIX OR DESIGN CHAPTER -->